ekazaev/route-composer/README.md

 Evgeny Kazaev, eugene.kazaev@hbc.com

-*I am happy to answer any questions you may have.*
+*I am happy to answer any questions you may have.
+Just create a [new issue](https://github.com/saksdirect/route-composer/issues/new).*